Kuurus/zksocial/readme.md

 **Spermify** is a revolutionary decentralized application (dApp) designed to facilitate and regulate sperm donation using blockchain technology.
 Inspired by the user-friendly interface of dating apps like Tinder, Spermify connects sperm donors and recipients while ensuring privacy, security, and ethical practices.

+This is a monorepo containing the frontend and backend of the spermify app.

 ## Table of Contents

 - [Overview](#overview)